joshbegley/nyt-latest/README.md

 `Readers respond to “The Missing Middle in the Abortion Debate,” an Opinion guest essay by Zaid Jilani.`\
 https://www.nytimes.com/2026/06/19/opinion/abortion-rights.html

-**There Are Two Trump Administrations Right Now.
-And an Empire?**\
+**Wait, There Are Two Trump Administrations Right Now?**\
-`The center is not land but a collection of interlocked state agencies and their business constituencies`\
+`The center of American empire is not land but a collection of interlocked state agencies and their business constituencies`\
 https://www.nytimes.com/2026/06/19/opinion/american-empire-trump.html

 **Starmer Says He Will Run if There Is a Leadership Contest**\